Swim for Life Letter

 Did you know?

-- Drowning ranks fifth among the leading causes of unintentional injury death in the United States1, and second among children in the state of Washington.2
+- Drowning ranks fifth among the leading causes of unintentional injury death in the United States, and second among children in the state of Washington.

-- Participation in formal swimming lessons may reduce the risk of drowning by as much as 88 percent among young children aged 1 to 4 years, who are at highest risk of drowning.3
+- Participation in formal swimming lessons may reduce the risk of drowning by as much as 88 percent among young children aged 1 to 4 years, who are at highest risk of drowning.

-Swim for Life, a nonprofit organization, was recently formed by local community members who have a passion for enriching the lives of young people in our community.
+Swim for Life, a nonprofit organization, was formed by local community members who have a passion for enriching the lives of young people in our community.
 Its mission is to make young people safer in the water.
-To that end, we would like for you to know about our exciting partnership with Snohomish Aquatic Center.
+To that end, we would like you to know about their exciting partnership with Snohomish Aquatic Center.

 The Snohomish Aquatic Center strives to provide a FUN environment in which children can play, learn, and grow, with safety being the primary focus.
 The progressive learn-to-swim program is designed to help swimmers of all ability levels become safe and proficient in the water, teach essential water safety skills, include opportunities for in-session advancement, and work around busy schedules.
 The skills learned will carry throughout the lives of many, ensuring healthy and safe habits.

-For details on how to enroll your 2nd grader in group lessons at Snohomish Aquatic Center, please see the FAQs.
-Please contact the Snohomish Aquatic Center at 360-568-8030 with any questions or concerns.
+For details on how to enroll your 2nd grader in group lessons at Snohomish Aquatic Center, please see the FAQ section available at www.sno.wednet.edu/2ndgradeswim.
+Feel free to please contact the Snohomish Aquatic Center at 360-568-8030 with any questions or concerns.